Academic Requirements

 Language Requirement

 If your primary language is not English and you graduated from a non-Canadian university where the language of instruction and examination was not English, you must complete an English facility exam.
 You must meet this requirement at the time you submit your application.
-You may complete any of the following tests:
+Refer to the School of Graduate Studies website for additional information on English-Language Proficiency Testing.
+Please see below for some tests you can complete.:

 TOEFL (U of T Institutional code: 0982-00)